UoB-COMSM0166/2025-group-21/README.md

 #### Saving Progress

 Since our game relies on accumulating progress over time, preserving the game state across sessions was essential.
 After evaluating options like cookies and server hosting, we chose client-side persistent storage using the Web Storage API.
-This approach allowed us to store and retrieve JSON data in the browser via a SAVE_KEY.
+This approach allowed us to store and retrieve JSON data in the browser via a `SAVE_KEY`.

 On each load, the game checks for this saved data.
 If present, it’s parsed and used to restore the previous game state.
 If the user opts to start fresh, default values overwrite the existing save.
 We stored a variety of parameters, including coins, purchased items, key bindings, volume, and difficulty settings.